Sébastien Toutant: Career

 Building towards his next Olympics, Toutant had a highly successful season in 2016–17.
 First, he won bronze in the slopestyle event at the X Games Europe in Oslo, Norway.
 He would then win the slopestyle event at the Cardrona Winter Games in New Zealand and a gold medal in Quebec City in slopestyle at a stop on 2016–17 FIS Snowboard World Cup tour.
 Toutant would also place second in the Air + Style event in Beijing that year and a second-place finish in the US Grand Prix while finishing his season with a third-place finish on the Dew Tour.

 Though he was named to 2018 Canadian Olympic team in Pyeongchang, Toutant participated in few events in the buildup to the games.
 It was later revealed that he had been dealing with a compressed disc in his back and was forced to go to the gym, only training and practicing while teammates McMorris and Maxence Parrot were training on the slopes.
 Keeping his injury a secret Toutant hit the slopes at the Olympics, he finished last in the men's slopestyle final.
 In the big air final, Toutant defied his injury and rode to a surprise gold medal, surpassing teammates McMorris and Parrot.
 After that, he said of his gold medal victory, "I just love snowboarding so much, and I've been through so much lately.
 A couple of months ago, I couldn't even snowboard, so it definitely feels great that I'm able to ride at my best and to put the tricks down.
 To be able to show up and to show the world what I can do is just awesome."
 The victory made Toutant the first men's big air champion in the Olympics, as this was the event's debut at the games.

 In January 2022 Toutant was named to Canada's 2022 Olympic team.
+He placed 26th in the big air qualifying event at the 2022 Beijing Olympics, and did not advance to the final.